-We detected 377 customers using Revenue Grid and 7 companies that churned or ended their trial.
-The most common industry is IT Services and IT Consulting (9%) and the most common company size is 51-200 employees (22%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 380 customers using Revenue Grid and 8 companies that churned.
+The most common industry is Software Development (10%) and the most common company size is 51-200 employees (23%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ๐ฅ What types of companies is most likely to use Revenue Grid?